 Autumn must-try foods for visitors to Hanoi

-The Hanoitimes - When the autumn breezes blow, Hanoians often enjoy typical snacks that recall the flavors of childhood.
+When the autumn breezes blow, Hanoians often enjoy typical snacks that recall the flavors of childhood.

 Snacks are not only the typical taste of Hanoi's autumn but they are also an indispensable part of the capital's charm.
 Let's explore the list of foods that visitors to the capital should try in the fall.